News

 EMPOWERMENT THROUGH EDUCATION AND LEADERSHIP

-The chess training combines online lessons with experienced coaches, training with a local tutor, and workshops featuring inspiring guests.
+The chess training combines online lessons with experienced coaches, training with a local tutor, and workshops featuring inspiring guests as well as Girls Book Club.
 The online trainers are WGM Anastasiya Karlovich (UKR) and IM Salome Melia (GEO)—both exceptional educators and accomplished chess players.

 The Girls Chess Club aims to give the girls in Kakuma Camp new life skills and confidence, and these coaches are excellent leaders to achieve that goal.
 Anastasiya Karlovich is a Woman Grandmaster who has also served as a Press Officer at multiple World Championships and was awarded FIDE’s “Best Chess Photographer of the Century.”
 Salome Melia, an International Master and Woman Grandmaster, is a top female player who has won medals at European Championships and a World Championship title with the Georgian team in 2015.